 International students may also extend coverage to their children.
 Their coverage will be identical to yours.
 To do so, you must forward the Family Coverage form, along with the annual fees, for both you and your dependents before the end of the amendment period.

-Heath & dental: Self-insured
+Heath and dental: Humania

-The coverage period is divided into two periods: September 1, 2022, to August 31, 2023.
+The coverage period is divided into two periods: September 1, 2023, to August 31, 2024.
 In order to be eligible for both, you must maintain your student status and student association membership for both.

 Fall: September 1 to December 31